-The CRO is responsible for overseeing the design, implementation and effective operation of the Framework under the auspices of the UK Board Risk and Compliance Committee Chair.
+The CRO is responsible for overseeing the design, implementation and effective operation of the Framework under the oversight and governance of the UK Board Risk and Compliance Committee Chair.

-The CRO provides independent challenge to the effectiveness of the Framework and provides 2nd Line risk reporting to all levels of FNZ.
+The CRO provides independent challenge to the effectiveness of the Framework and provides 2nd Line risk reporting to the UK Executive, UK Board Risk and Compliance Committee and UK Board.